tundraka/tundraka.github.io/index.md

 My page
 =======
-This is an example of markdown
+This is an example of markdown.
+[This](test.md) is a link to another example page.

 ```
 git clone git@github.com:tundraka/tundraka.github.io.git